nipy/nibabel/doc/source/devel/devguide.rst

 =========

 The changelog is located in the toplevel directory of the source tree in the `Changelog` file.
-The content of this file should be formated as restructured text to make it easy to put it into manual appendix and on the website.
+The content of this file should be formatted as restructured text to make it easy to put it into manual appendix and on the website.

 This changelog should neither replicate the VCS commit log nor the